takigama/takiuino/README.md

 # Takiuino - the arduino compatible board for ME!

-Just a WIP atm, look in the eagle directory and you can see the boards and their OSHPark links
+Just a WIP atm, look in the eagle directory and you can see the boards and their OSHPark links, though v2.0 has now been tested against both arduino v1.0.x and arduino v1.5.7 and v1.6.0.

 The main site for the takiuino is here: http://pjr.cc/tu/ (which is comming soon)